alozano-77/AWS-SAA-C02-Course/README.md

 keys, and can integrate for encryption.
 The problem is this is a shared service.
 You're using a service which other accounts within AWS also use.
 Although the permissions are strict, AWS still does manage the hardware for KMS.
-KMS is a hardware security module or HSM.
+KMS is a **Hardware Security Module** or HSM.
 These are industry standard pieces of hardware which are designed to manage keys and perform cryptographic operations.